0xbhoomi/Lumina-swarm/README.md

 - They store and retrieve long-term knowledge from **0G Storage + Compute**.
 - When a trade is decided, **KeeperHub** ensures it executes safely.
 - The actual swap happens on **Uniswap V3**.
-- Finally, the entire swarm intelligence can be minted as an **ERC-7857 iNFT** on 0G.

 ```mermaid
 flowchart TD